cuongtm2012/Film_Flex_Release/scripts/data/README.md

 - `import-movies.sh` - Bash wrapper script for running the import script in development/production environments
 - `setup-cron.sh` - Script to set up a cron job for automated data import on the production server
 - `force-deep-scan.sh` - Interactive script to force a deep scan of multiple pages for new content
+- `batch-import.sh` - Advanced script for importing large batches of pages from the API
+- `full-import.sh` - Automated script for importing the entire database (22,557+ movies) in 100-page batches with 1-hour breaks between batches
+- `IMPORT_PLAN.md` - Strategic plan for importing the full database (22,557+ movies over 2,256 pages)

 ## Data Import Strategy